top of page

 Throughout her teens, Theresa has participated in liturgical dance at her church and began to love dancing while practicing her faith.
 In 2010 she was ordained head of the Dance Ministry at Living Rock Christian Center in Far Rockaway.

 Theresa has obtained her Associate Degree in Media and her Bachelor in Professional Communications.
-Aside from dance, she is a Pre- K teacher.
+Aside from dance, she has been a Pre-K teacher as well as an ABA Paraprofessional at Bay Shore School District.

 Theresa has spread her knowledge of dance and acting with many students through her choreography and productions of various shows.
 Her goal is to mold her students to become successful dancers and give them even more opportunities than she had.